 Marangoni Experiment in Space (MEIS-2)

 Suspended between two solid disks, a liquid bridge extends, exquisitely formed in the microgravity environment of the International Space Station (ISS).
-This is the kind of fluid physics experiment that Dr. Robert (Bob) Thirsk performed as a crewmember of the long-term mission aboard the International Space Station, Expedition 20/21.
+This is the kind of fluid physics experiment that Dr. Robert (Bob) Thirsk performed as a crewmember of the long-term mission aboard the ISS, Expedition 20/21.

 Liquid bridges are one method used to form semiconductor crystals, widely used in electronics.
 Semiconductors can be found in technology like the microprocessors that manage complex programs and drive graphics displays in our computers, the microchips that control our cell phones, and the transistors that amplify our stereos.
 Fabrication of semiconductors is an imperfect process, and many materials scientists and fluid physicists are currently doing research to improve the process.
 Dr. Masahiro Kawaji of the University of Toronto is interested in the physical processes underlying crystal formation, and he is part of a science team who tries to shed light on the role of "Marangoni" convection in crystal formation; this mysterious convection is difficult to study on Earth, so the scientists are going to the International Space Station to do their work.